-- 1. Remove the seat to access the engine compartment. - 2.
+- 1. Remove the seat. - 2.
 Remove the spark plug cap.
-Using the spark plug wrench provided in the tool kit, remove the plug by rotating it counterclockwise. - 3.
+Using the spark plug wrench provided in the tool kit, remove the plug by rotating it counter-clockwise. - 3.
 Reverse the procedure for spark plug installation.
 Torque to specification.

 Normal Plug